Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Cream Cheese Good for My Dog?

-Cream cheese contains plenty of important nutrients, including protein, which is good for strong muscles, and essential fatty acids help with brain and eye development as well as help promote a shiny coat.
-It contains calcium, which is necessary for strong bones and teeth, and it also has vitamin A as well as B-complex vitamins.
+Cream cheese contains plenty of important nutrients, including a small amount of protein, which is good for strong muscles, and essential fatty acids, which help with brain and eye development and promote a shiny coat.
+It also contains calcium, which is necessary for strong bones and teeth, along with vitamin A and a few B vitamins.

 How Do I Feed Cream Cheese to My Dog?

-We recommend feeding cream cheese to your pet in extremely small amounts, and only on occasion.
-If you are adding cream cheese to one of your meals, it’s fine if your dog wants to lick the spoon.
-Another great way to serve cream cheese is in a healthy treat your pet can enjoy.
+We only recommend feeding cream cheese to your pet in extremely small amounts and only on occasion.
+For example, if you are adding plain cream cheese to one of your meals, it’s fine if your dog wants to lick the spoon.
+Many dogs find it hard to resist cream cheese, so it’s also a great food to hide pills that they need to take.
+As effective as this technique might be, however, double-check with your vet in advance, as the calcium in cream cheese can bind with certain medications and prevent their absorption.

 dog eating